-We ask you to give your students the survey link (more on this below) as soon as possible after they have completed your course’s major assignment/project, or - better yet - incorporate the survey as the final step in your HIPs-based assignment/project (at in the last two weeks of your HIPs Course).
-By doing this, we maximize the response rate and students can reflect on the still fresh memories of their experiences.
+Provide the students the survey link as soon as possible after your course’s major assignment/project/reflection.
+You could even incorporate the survey as the final step of your HIPs assignment.
+By doing this, it maximizes the response rate and students can reflect on the still fresh memories of their experiences.

 Pikes Peak Community College Libraries